 Gravit is an excellent vector drawing app on Chromebook which is neither an Android app nor a Linux app.
-In fact, it’s a well-developed Chrome app which allows you to draw and design various graphics element.
+In fact, it’s a well-developed Chrome app that allows you to draw and design various graphic elements.
 You can create objects like logos and icons, vectorized graphics; define them using many design elements, and more.
 Besides that, it also supports raster graphics illustration so you can freely create characters, animations, etc.

 Check Out Gravit (Free)

-10. Chrome Canvas
+14. Chrome Canvas

-Chrome Canvas is our final drawing app for Chromebook on this list.
-It’s a very basic drawing app which comes with a handful of brush options and a huge canvas to boot.
+Chrome Canvas is our final painting app for Chromebook on this list.
+It’s a very basic drawing app that comes with a handful of brush options and a huge canvas to boot.
 If you are a beginner or want your kid to start practicing doodling or painting, this is the best app to learn digital painting.

 Check Out Chrome Canvas (Free)

-Pick the Best Drawing Apps for Chromebook
+Find the Free Drawing App for Your Chromebook

 So those are our picks for the best drawing apps for Chromebook.
 As it’s clear, there are plenty of Android apps that are not only functional but also offer a whole suite of tools that are available on desktop programs.
 So essentially, you are not missing out on anything.
 I would say Chromebooks have almost become on par with iPad for drawing and illustrations due to the availability of so many quality apps.
 Anyway, that is all from us.
 But which one did you pick?
 Tell us your favorite drawing app in the comment section below.